Ibotta App Review – Should You Use This Free Cash Back App?REVIEWS

 Sure, there’s a few downsides, but nothing so bad that makes it not worth using.
 As long as you keep in mind that nothing is ever truly free without you having to give them something in return, and in this case it’s only a little of your time, it’s definitely an app worth having.
 Also, if the tasks do have you a bit bummed out, I will admit that you do get used to them.
 The unlocking tasks becomes pretty routine and you don’t even seem to notice it after awhile.

 We’ll be using the app here, and if you have the time to click through and unlock your rebates and then scan and submit your barcodes and receipts after shopping, then we think you’ll like it wherever you are too.
 Afterall, getting money back just from doing what you already had to do (shop), is really nice.
 Ibotta definitely figured out a way of making rebates not suck like they used to, and that’s a good thing.
-We ended up liking the app quite a bit, so we even wrote about how to use the Ibotta app in more detail, including a few tips on how to earn more with it.

 Like saving money?
 Checkout our Checkout 51 rebate app review too!